ironfeet/custom-url-shortener/trunk/readme.txt

 == Changelog ==
 = 0.3.5 =
 * removed liurl.cn and duanurl.com, adf.ly, bit.ly, and sn.im.
+* The default URL shortener has been changed to is.gd

 = 0.3.4 =
 * Confirmed compatibility with 3.0.1